castorm/kafka-connect-http/README.md

 > *   Default: `UTC`
 >
 > ##### `http.response.record.offset.pointer`
-> Comma separated list of `key=/value` pairs where the key is the name of the property in the offset and the value is
+> Comma separated list of `key=/value` pairs where the key is the name of the property in the offset, and the value is
 > the [JsonPointer](https://tools.ietf.org/html/rfc6901) to the value being used as offset for future requests
 > This is the mechanism that enables sharing state in between `HttpRequests`. `HttpRequestFactory` implementations
 > receive this `Offset`.